mozers3/qLaunch/README.md

 * Automatic menu generation from system folders like **Quick Launch**, **Start Menu\Programs**, or any custom folder
 * Edit any menu item (_right-click on main menu entry_) or the entire menu (via "Edit JSON")
 * Ability to add custom commands with parameters (e.g., hidden mode launch)
+* The path to the new menu item file (or icon file) can use environment variables or a relative path (relative to the qLaunch directory).
+If the executable file is accessible via %PATH%, specifying the path is not necessary.
 * Supports running programs as Administrator (**Elevated Mode**)

 ### How to Use: